spdx/spdx-spec/chapters/4-file-information.md

 </File>
 ```

-## 4.11 Artifact of Project Uniform Resource Identifier (deprecated) <a name="4.11"></a>
+## F.11 Artifact of project uniform resource identifier field (deprecated) <a name="4.11"></a>

 **4.11.1** Purpose: To provide a linkage to the project resource in the DOAP document and permit interoperability between the different formats supported.

 **4.11.2** Intent: To make it easier for recipients of the SPDX file to determine the original source of the identified file.
-If the project is described in another SPDX Document, then Relationship should be used.
+If the project is described in another SPDX Document, then `Relationship` should be used.

 **4.11.3** Cardinality: Optional, one or many.

 **4.11.4** Data Format: Uniform Resource Identifier.

-In `tag:value` format all optional ArtifactOf fields must follow immediately below the ArtifactOfProjectName.
+In `tag:value` format all optional ArtifactOf fields shall follow immediately below the ArtifactOfProjectName.

 **4.11.5** Tag: `ArtifactOfProjectURI:`